NOAA-GSL/mpas_app/README.md

 `./build.sh -h`

-This builds the MPAS-Model along with a mini conda installation local to your clone.
+This builds the MPAS-Model along with a Miniconda installation local to your clone.
 The environment includes a pre-built package to run WPS Ungrib.

 ## Configuring the Model